finance calculator

 Deep dive

-This rent affordability calculator shows the maximum rent you can afford using both a DTI cap and a percent-of-income rule, then gives you the safer number.
+This rent affordability calculator estimates how much rent you can reasonably afford by combining a debt‑to‑income cap with a percent‑of‑income rule and then picking the lower, more conservative number.

 FAQs